 If you receive this message, your vehicle is in program mode.
-You are ready to begin programming your vehicle's customization features.
+If your vehicle is equipped with the Driver Information Center (DIC), you are ready to begin programming your vehicle's customization features.
+See DIC Vehicle Personalization on page 3-51 for more information.